thcopeland/afterzhev/sim/slimavr-0.1.5/README.md

 ```c
 void avr_step(struct avr *avr);
 ```
-Also note that, unlike simavr, this does not necessary execute a full instruction.
+Note that, unlike simavr, this does not necessary execute a full instruction.

 In order to interact with and examine the simulated device, you can access its memory through the `mem`, `rom`, `reg`, `ram`, or `eep` fields.
 These segments are arranged in memory so that they can be accessed through `mem` in the usual address space (R0-R31, register file, SRAM).